 If you choose not to pre-register, there will be the opportunity to register onsite at Annual Conference.
 However, child care reservations will not be available at onsite registration.

 PARKING: Parking is available around the Convention Center and there will be parking greeters to help with the flow of parking.
 If you have a permit for a handicap space, you are asked to check the "special parking" option as you register online.
 Knowing the number of spaces requested will help us to provide as many as possible.
 However, these spaces will be available on first come, first serve basis each day.

 CHILD CARE REGISTRATION: Child care is offered during all conference sessions and during the lunch break for your convenience.
-We do have some changes in our child care program this year, so please read carefully.
 Child care will be held at Broadway UMC, 1323 Melrose St., (located within 1 mile of the convention center).
 While the service is provided for free, we are asking for a $20 registration fee per child or $30 per family with more than one child.
 This fee will be returned after Conference if the children participate in all sessions for which they registered.
 The decision to collect this fee was made by the Program & Arrangements Committee based on information shared by our previous child care provider, who indicated that we were paying for staff not needed when children didn't show up to all the sessions reserved.

 Lunch is available to purchase for $8 per child, per day.
 You can also bring lunch or pick up your child during this time, if you prefer.

 Who Infants – Age 12